scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.md

 Note that the `decode` method of our `Codec` type class doesn't account for failures.
-If we want to model more sophisticated relationships we can look move beyond functors to look at *lenses* and *optics*.
+If we want to model more sophisticated relationships we can move beyond functors to look at *lenses* and *optics*.

 Optics are beyond the scope of this book.